How Your VA Can Manage Your Personal Finances: 3 Tips to Keep in Mind

 Use a tool like LastPass to transmit data safely.

-Your VA uses secure databases to store credit card and other sensitive account information, so you’ll never have to worry about any of that data being compromised.
+Your virtual assistant can use secure databases that your store credit card and other sensitive account information, so you’ll never have to worry about any of that data being compromised.

 Once your VA is equipped with this information, you’ll also want to protect and organize all of your account logins.
 Here at YEC, we like to use LastPass’ password management service to keep track of all our passwords and make it easy for our VAs to access them securely.